0xc0170/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 All Mbed OS is on GitHub; please use GitHub's [issues mechanism](https://guides.github.com/features/issues/) to open a bug report directly against the relevant GitHub repository.

-#### Pull request categories

-##### Bugfixes

-The last line in your commit message description should say “Fixes #deadbeef”, where “deadbeef” is the issue number in GitHub.
-This allows GitHub to automatically close the issue when the commit is merged into the default branch.

-Every bugfix should contain a test to verify results prior and after the pull request.

-##### Changes/additions

-Backward compatible changes (refactoring, enhancements) or new target additions are considered to be part of the patch release.

-##### Features

-New features should initially be implemented on a separate branch in the Mbed OS repository.
-The naming convention for a feature branch is: "feature-".

-Each feature has a tech lead.
-This person is responsible for:

-- rebasing often to track master development
-- reviewing any addition to the feature branch (approval required by the feature owner or a person assigned to do instead)

 #### Guidelines for GitHub pull requests

 Pull requests on GitHub have to meet the following requirements to keep the code and commit history clean: